a-griffiths/AutoSpec/README.md

 ```
 Obviously replace "/data/directory/test" and "/installed/directory/" with the directories in which the test data is stored and the AutoSpec.py file is saved respectively.

-I tried to choose test data in which there were a range of objects at various redshifts.
-A few of the objects aren't picked up by the default sextractor files I have included, this presents an obvious issue with the software at its current state.
+I tried to choose test data in which there were a range of objects at various redshifts, some with deblending needed.
+The improved spectrum from the cross-correlation algorithm can be see by comparing the 'MUSE_CCWEIGHTED_SKYSUB' to 'MUSE_TOT_SKYSUB' spectra in the output images.
+This is improvement is most obvious in object 207, the galaxy is in close proximity to another at a different redshift (object id:208).
+Here the continuum subtraction and cross-correlation algorithms implemented within this code successfully isolate the source and subtract a much higher S/N spectrum.

 ## Current Issues

-- Only one SExtractor file for every source and image.
+- Only one SExtractor file for each run (all images and objects).
 This is due to the way the MPDAF module works, I may be able to find a work around for this in the future but for now you will need to run the code on seperate catalogs if you want to use multiple Sextractor settings.
 As for the different images, it is best to just try and find a good comprimise.
 - Currently a lot of parameters are set for every object, such as extraction size and continuum subtraction, in future releases I will impliment a way to set these on a object to object basis, maybe using additional columns in the catalog.

 ## Further Improvements